NoHomey/react-material-ui-keyboard/README.md

 # Key Support (as of v1.2.0)

-- Spacebar (Spacebar width is setted based on number of sspaces used for the key see [Extended Keyboard](https://github.com/NoHomey/react-material-ui-keyboard#extended-keyboard))
+- Spacebar (Spacebar key width can be controlled by the number of spaces used for the key see [Extended Keyboard for an example](https://github.com/NoHomey/react-material-ui-keyboard#extended-keyboard))

 # Included Layouts (as of v1.0.2)